 3. Poor communication

-Poor communication leads to misunderstandings, fights and frustration.
-It also leads to one or both of you feeling unheard and invalidated, and can quickly build into resentment.
+Poor communication leads to misunderstandings, fights, and frustration.
+It also leads to one or both of you feeling unheard and invalidated, and can quickly build into resentment and other relationship issues.

 Solution: Communication is a skill like any other, and learning it can make all the difference to your relationship.
 Learn how to listen without judging or interrupting, and how to get your point across without attacking.
 Communicate with each other as friends, not combatants.